Skip to Main Content

 Journal List - If there is a specific journal that you are looking for, this will take you directly to McFarlin's holdings.

-Summon - If there is a specific article that you are looking for, you can search Summon with that article's title.
+Discovery - If there is a specific article that you are looking for, you can search Discovery with that article's title.

 Database List - If you don't have a specific journal or article in mind, then McFarlin's databases will allow you to search multiple journals with a keyword.